sherlockfog/sherlockfog/README.md

 		If more virtual nodes are instantiated in a given host than the number of cores, setting the assigned core for exclusive access for the second time will result in an error.
 * `--routing-algo`: the `world_topo` option relies on the names of the virtual nodes to properly define routing tables.
 		Names **must** be defined following this template, where `{n}` is the node number and `{ccTLD}` is the top-level domain for a given country (in uppercase letters):
     * `h{n}`: end nodes.
 Must be connected to a single virtual node, which must be an intermediate switch (node degree equals 1).
 The prefix letter `h` may be changed using the `--node-name-prefix` argument.
     * `s{n}`: intermediate switches.
 Must be connected only to a world backbone switch and an end node (node degree equals 2).
     * `s{n}-{ccTLD}`: world backbone switch for country `{ccTLD}`.
 Must be connected to every other world backbone switch (node degree equals to the number of countries plus the number of intermediate switches for that country).

 Additionally, virtual nodes \textbf{must} define a \texttt{country} property to be able to properly identify them using the \verb!set-node-property! instruction in code.

 * Using `--routing-algo tree_subnets` on a graph with loops may result in SherlockFog hanging.
 * Using `--adm-iface-addr` with an address that corresponds to a different network interface than the default route that is used to connect to the hosts will result in the administrative network not being able to connect to any virtual node.
-* Macvlan doesn't work on non-Ethernet interfaces (e.g. InfiniBand or the loopback interface).
+* Macvlan doesn't work over non-Ethernet interfaces (e.g. InfiniBand or the loopback interface), as it requires a MAC address.
-* SherlockFog **does not** support IPv6.
+* SherlockFog **does not** support IPv6 (yet).

 The Scripting Language
 ======================